GabrielZZZ/MT-scenario-runner-for-CARLA/Notes/MRs for simulator functions.md

 # Metamorphic Testing in Driving Simulators

 Metamorphic Testing is a unique approach to testing software that leverages the relations between inputs and outputs across multiple executions, termed as Metamorphic Relations (MRs).
-The purpose of this document is to outline MRs that can be applied in the context of testing driving simulators.
+This document aims to outline MRs that can be applied in the context of testing driving simulators.

 ## 1. Spawning Actors
+We can monitor the outputs by the collision results, and location data after spawned.

-- **MR1**: Two actors spawned at the same position should either collide immediately or occupy the same space.
+- **Scenario 1**: Two actors spawned at the same position should either collide immediately or occupy the same space.
   - #### MRP<sub>FollowDirection</sub>:
     - Spawn a third actor around the two actors, should not affect the situation of the two actors.
 E.g., one actor may fly because of the collision, then adding a third non-contact actor should not affect the track of "fly".
-- **MR2**: Spawning the same actor at two different positions should not result in an immediate collision.
+  - #### MRP<sub>PropertyVariations</sub>:
+    - Rotate both actors without changing the spawn location should give the same results.

+  - #### MRP<sub>CombineScenarios</sub>:
+    - Scenario 1: One cyclist spawned in front of the ego vehicle (both bboxes crossed)
+    - Scenario 2: Another actor vehicle spawned behind the ego vehicle (both bboxes crossed)
+    - Scenario 1 + 2: the data of ego vehicle should not change (?)

 ## 2. Changing Environments